Foods that Lower Iron Levels – Everything you need to know

 Conclusion

 If you have high iron levels, you can reduce them by making conscious changes to your diet.
-Here are the basics you need to follow:
+In addition to adding foods that lower iron levels, you must also:

-- Avoid high iron foods like beef, clams, oysters, fish, dark meat.
+1. Avoid high-iron foods like beef, clams, oysters, fish, and dark meat.

-- Eat foods that reduce iron absorptions like milk, yogurt, cheese, tea, coffee.
+2. Eat foods that reduce iron absorption, like milk, yogurt, cheese, tea, and coffee.

 References